Published 24 March 2024 in Facts and figures , Updated 24 October 2025

 In terms of volume, the largest ODA donors to gender equality are also the largest donors of total ODA (Germany, Japan, USA, France).

-However, no country has reached the international target of directing at least 85% of its ODA to gender equality, and only the Netherlands and Spain have devoted at least 20% of their ODA to the direct promotion of equality.
+However, only the Netherlands has reached the international benchmark of dedicating at least 85% of bilateral ODA to gender equality — and only the Netherlands and Spain allocate at least 20% of their ODA to projects whose principal objective is promoting gender equality.